RoryMCDev/RoryPerms/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: 🐛 ​ Bug report
-about: Report an issue or problem with the way LuckPerms is functioning.
+about: Report an issue or problem with the way RoryPerms is functioning.
 title: ''
 labels: 'type: issue'
 assignees: ''